 If you are an inmate in currently in prison, then all exams must be typed and send to PROPTA office within 90 days of receipt of course material.

 If your course requires lectures/sessions, it is your responsibility to contact the PROPTA office and schedule the lectures within the 90 days allowed to complete the course.
 Do not wait till the last minute to schedule, we advise to start studying and reading the material as soon as you receive it and schedule within the first 2 weeks so you have plenty of time to complete the course.

 All personal trainers students must take the practical exams proctored by a PROPTA IFBB director/examiner assigned by the corporate office.

 For Personal Trainers certifications, the practical exam will be performed hands on at the gym.

-For Nutrition Certifications, the practical/verbal exam will be performed at a location specified conveniently by the PROPTA office.
+For Nutrition Certifications, the practical/verbal exam will be performed at a location specified conveniently by the PROPTA office or via ZOOM session.